 Dino Smokes is aware of his gift and wants to create with no restrictions.
 He’s driven by feelings and moods, which play a huge part in what he creates.
 Be prepared to tap into your inner self, catch a vibe and experience the music.
 His sound is like no other and with his support system backing him, Dino is well on his way to success.

-T: Shoutout to Paul for sending me your info!
-I’m not familiar with who Dino Smokes is, but I’m always looking for new artists/music to vibe to and chat with.
-Now, prior to this interview I’ve familiarized myself with your work.
-Super talented, by the way!
+Shoutout to Paul for sending me your info!
+I’m not familiar with who Dino Smokes is, but I’m always looking for new artists and music to vibe to.
+Prior to this interview I’ve familiarized myself with your work and you’re talented.
 Tell me a little bit about yourself.

-T: ’93 this way!
-Ha!
+’93 this way!
 I’ve never been to Pennsylvania or Virginia.
-You’re a youngin’.
-When did you get started with music?
+You’re young, when did you get started with music?